awsdocs/aws-systems-manager-user-guide/doc_source/automation-setup.md

 # Setting up Automation<a name="automation-setup"></a>

-To set up Automation, you must verify user access to the Automation service and situationally configure roles so that the service can perform actions on your resources\.
-To ensure proper access to Systems Manager Automation, review the following user and service role requirements\.
+To set up Automation, a capability of AWS Systems Manager, you must verify user access to the Automation service and situationally configure roles so that the service can perform actions on your resources\.
+To ensure proper access to AWS Systems Manager Automation, review the following user and service role requirements\.

 ## Verifying user access for runbooks<a name="automation-setup-user-access"></a>